pferreirafabricio/simple-railway/README.md

 ## 📖 About

 Simple Railway is a C# application that demonstrates the use of Railway Oriented Programming (ROP) to handle errors in a functional programming style.
-This project is designed to showcase how ROP can simplify error handling by structuring functions and methods in a way that errors can be passed along a "railway" of function calls, making the code more readable, maintainable, and less prone to runtime errors.
+This project is designed to showcase how ROP can simplify error handling by structuring functions and methods to pass errors along a "railway" of function calls, making the code more readable, maintainable, and less prone to runtime errors.

 ## 🏄‍♂️ Quick Start